iangfernandes96/join-the-siege/README.md

 The system tries each classifier in sequence until a valid result is found.
 If all classifiers fail, it returns "unknown" as the document type.

-## Performance Optimization

-The application is optimized for high performance:

 ### Local Development
 ```bash
 make run-uvicorn